 I removed every source of gluten from my diet years ago, we’re now experimenting with a completely grain free diet, and I couldn’t be happier with the positive benefits I’ve gotten from removing gluten from my diet.
+(More details here at the Benefits Of Gluten Free Diet post.)
 So my “gluten free bona fides”, so to speak, are impeccable and beyond doubt.

 But I was still surprised to hear about the need for gluten free soap.
 When I think about it though, I probably shouldn’t have been.
 A couple of years ago, Mary Frances started having trouble with her scalp becoming red, irritated and itchy in the mornings.
 Over the course of the next few months, we finally tracked the culprit down – it was a form of wheat being used as an ingredient in her shampoo.

 Mary knows now what brands of shampoo she can use without trouble, but for a while there we spent a long time on the shampoo aisle at Walmart every time we went as she read the backs of each and every bottle on the shelves.
 (At least that’s what she tells me she did; I usually wandered off to the electronics section a few minutes into it.)